 Electronic shutters

-Electronic shutters exhibit a far more severe form of the rolling shutter effect than focal plane shutters.
-It’s a consequence of how CMOS image sensors (the most common type in use today) record picture information, and is most commonly experienced as the “Jell‑O” effect in quick-panning digital videos.
-Unlike CCDs, CMOS image sensors cannot record the light values from every pixel on their surface simultaneous.
-Instead, the sensor activates a single horizontal line of pixels at a time until the entire sensor is recording light.
-After a precise interval equal to the set exposure duration, the image sensor follows the same sequential process to terminate exposure and record the data.
-This is a relatively slow process in comparison to the speed of mechanical shutters.
-The curtains of a focal plane shutter can travel across the span of the image sensor much faster than the sensor can cycle the exposure and capture of successive lines of pixels to completion, even though each individual line of pixels may be exposed for a shorter total duration.
-For this reason, digital cameras that use mechanical shutters (leaf or focal plane) will always activate the image sensor before the shutter curtains open and deactivate it after the shutter curtains have closed.
+Mechanical shutters often provide higher bit depth compared to electronic shutters, resulting in better image quality and dynamic range.
+Electronic shutters exhibit a more severe rolling shutter effect than focal plane shutters.
+This is due to how CMOS image sensors, the most common type in use today, record picture information.
+This rolling shutter effect, often seen as the “Jell‑O” effect in quick-panning digital videos, occurs because CMOS sensors cannot record light values from every pixel simultaneously.
+Instead, the sensor activates one horizontal line of pixels at a time until the entire sensor is recording light.
+After the set exposure duration, the sensor follows the same sequential process to terminate exposure and record the data.
+This process is slower compared to the speed of mechanical shutters, whose curtains can traverse the image sensor much faster than the sensor can cycle through exposure and capture successive lines of pixels.